NEOM: City of the Future

 Saudi Arabia is not known worldwide as a green boy, but NEOM should change this.
 The City of the Future is supposed to become completely energy-neutral thanks to solar power, wind power and green hydrogen.
 The odd duck in this list is green hydrogen.
 This is hydrogen derived from a solar energy and produced with renewable energy.
 Saudi Arabia hopes that NEOM will become one of the leading producers and exporters worldwide, as green hydrogen can be produced and stored here in large quantities.

-To produce this green hydrogen, Saudi Arabia has enlisted the expertise of German industrial group Thyssenkrupp who are in the process of producing an electrolyser of more than 2 gigawatts.
-The electrolyser will be commissioned in 2026.
+In order to produce this green hydrogen, Saudi Arabia has enlisted the expertise of German industrial group Thyssenkrupp, which is currently working on the production of an electrolyzer with a capacity of more than 2 gigawatts.
+The plant is expected to be operational by 2030.

-Limiting human movement is also going to save energy.
-In addition to NEOM Oxagon, work is underway on The Line, a 170-kilometer linear city in the NEOM area where nine million people will live and work.
-Without cars, without streets.
+Restricting human movement will also save energy.
+In addition to NEOM Oxagon, work was also done on The Line (see this article in the Financial Times), a 170-kilometer-long linear city in the NEOM area where nine million people will live and work.
+No cars, no streets.
 The surface layer will be the largest pedestrian zone in the world.
-Anyone who will live in the City of the Future should be able to get almost anywhere in just five minutes.
+Anyone living in the City of the Future should be able to get almost anywhere in just five minutes.

 Passenger transportation will take place underground, in the form of high-speed trains that should reach speeds averaging 510 km per hour.
 A ride from the Red Sea to the eastern end of The Line will thus take no more than twenty minutes making it the fastest train in the world.
 Not only passengers will be at their destination within minutes, but also goods.
 In fact, a separate underground layer is being built for that purpose that will take care of waste disposal, energy and delivery logistics.